krinj/py-hanabi/REPORT.md

 * First, a duplicate of the initial deck is used as the starting pool.
 * All cards from the discard pile, fireworks pile, and observed in all other players' hands are removed from this pool.
 * The pool is further updated according to the hints received by this card.
 * Finally, the card will also have a history of hints that it was present for, but not targeted for.
-This means that it can also elimate a lot of options from the pool.
+This means that it can also eliminate a lot of options from the pool.
 * Now we have a matrix of all possible cards that this unknown card could be.

 #### Gameplay Policy